IBM/fabcar-blockchain-sample/docs/run-local.md

     node enrollAdmin.js
     ```

-  - You should see the following in the terminal
+  - You should see the following in the terminal:
     ```bash
-    msg: Successfully enrolled admin user admin and imported it into the wallet
+    msg: Successfully enrolled admin user app-admin and imported it into the wallet
     ```

 * #### Register User
-  - Run the `registerUser.js` script
+  - Run the `registerUser.js` script.
     ```bash
     node registerUser.js
     ```

-  - You should see the following in the terminal
+  - You should see the following in the terminal:
     ```bash
     Successfully registered and enrolled admin user user1 and imported it into the wallet
     ```